Switzerland’s Stick’AIR stickers – what you need to know

 Getting a Stick’AIR sticker

-Stick’Air stickers or vignettes can be purchased for five Swiss Francs (just over £4) from the Office cantonal des véhicules.
-New points of sale will be added in the future.
+Stick’Air stickers or vignettes can be purchased for five Swiss Francs (just over £4) from the Office cantonal des véhicules and are valid for the life of the vehicle.

 Remember, if you already have a French Crit’Air sticker there’s no need to buy another – they are also recognised in the Geneva differentiated traffic zone.1